eecheng87/ESCA/README.md

 # Effective System Call Aggregation (ESCA)

-The main objective of this work is to reduce the per-syscall overhead through an advanced form of syscall aggregation, which is more flexible and applicable to service-oriented scenarios, offering full compatibility with the existing OS kernels and syscall interfaces.
+The main objective of this work was to reduce the per-syscall overhead through the use of effective syscall aggregation.

-This page illustrates how Nginx and lighttpd benefit from ESCA.
+For that purpose, ESCA takes advantages of system call batching and exploits the parallelism of event-driven applications by leveraging Linux I/O model to overcome the disadvantages of previous solutions.

+ESCA is capable of reducing the per-syscall overhead by up to 62% for embedded web servers.
+Real-world highly concurrent event-driven applications such as Nginx and Redis are known to benefit from ESCA, along with full compatibility with Linux syscall semantics and functionalities.

 ## Prerequisite
 For Nginx and wrk: